- Bachelorvak Burgerlijk Procesrecht (Civil Procedure) or foreign equivalent, or one year of practical experience with civil litigation

 - learn how to benefit from the advantages, and minimize the disadvantages, of multi-jurisdictional litigation, and

-- evaluate issues of cross-border litigation from a legislative and policy perspective.
+- evaluate issues of complex cross-border litigation from a legislative and policy perspective.

 Students will also:

 - have improved their analytical and problem-solving skills

 - have improved their advocacy and legal writing skills

 Lecture September 3, September 10, September 17, September 24, October 1, 2012, 11h00-13h00.
 Seminars September 7, 2012, September 14, September 21, Septembe 28, October 5, 2012, at 9h00-11h00 and at 11h00-13h00.

 Number of seminars: 5 (2 hours)